judus/rocket-engine/readme.md

 - **Mouse Wheel**: Zoom in/out.

 You can destroy asteroids and space stations, but beyond that, there’s not much to do yet.

-Check out the demo [here](https://rocket-engine.maduser.net).
- _(Temporarily offline due to a rapid unscheduled disassembly.
-It'll be back — once I'm done defying the limitations of reality in other projects.
-No really, there is real working demo)_

-## Important Note

-This is a fun side project I poke at when the weather is bad, the stars misalign, or I feel like arguing with floating point numbers.

-It’s written in plain JavaScript (because I enjoy unsurmountable challenges and pain) and exists mainly so I can learn about game development, figure out how to structure bigger codebases, and discover patterns — usually right as the entire foundation starts to implode.

-It’s how I earned the right to rant at other (livestreaming, pep-talking) devs and pretend I know exactly why their code is miserable.
-When I say I’m experienced, I mean I’ve already suffered enough consequences to foresee when the code is doomed to eternal Early Access.

-😂

 ---